Edward Gregson: Performances

 His music has been performed by many orchestras and ensembles worldwide, including in the UK: the London Symphony Orchestra and all the BBC orchestras; in the USA: Detroit, Louisville and Albany (New York); in the Far East: Tokyo Philharmonic and China National Broadcasting Orchestra; and in Europe: orchestras in France, Germany, the Netherlands, Luxembourg, and Scandinavia.

 A major retrospective of his music was held in Manchester in 2002.

 Recordings

-Chandos have released three complete discs of works by Gregson:
+Chandos have released several complete discs of works by Gregson, including: